DigitalCarleton/QuireMaker2026/README.md

 3. Open `http://localhost:8000` in a modern browser (Chrome, Firefox, Safari, or Edge).

-That is it.
 If you use an editor like VS Code, the Live Server extension does the same thing with a right-click.

 People on other networks will not reach your laptop this way.
 For a link everyone can open, host the folder on something like GitHub Pages and share that URL instead.